dlovemore/parle/README.md

 - Complexity when working over a data structure can be better than working element at a time.

-- To gain these benefits we need a sufficently clean expression of what we are doing to allow higher order optimisation
+To gain these benefits we need a sufficently clean expression of what we are doing to allow higher order optimisation.
+The purpose of this project is to experiment with program expression.

 This is an unsupported prototype project and is subject to error and discontinuation.